 Is this what you and I can expect later on if we keep on running?

 Bill, unfortunately for your friend, much of his problems are how he is genetically predisposed.
-I would strongly suggest, for you, getting a pair of Hoka One One shoes with fantastic (80%) cushioning.
+I would strongly suggest, for you, getting a pair of well cushioned shoes, such as many models available from Altra.
 I also have a friend who is about 60 years old and had to stop running and started biking.
-He put on a pair of Hokas and he is back on the trails.
+He put on a pair of good, cushioned shoes, and he is back on the trails.

 It’s a complex question that you asked, but let me share a story with you: when I was about 40 years old I went into the doctor for a meniscus trim (that was not necessarily caused by running).
 He took a MRI of my knee … fast forward 15 years and about 50,000 miles of running.
 I was running trails hard and doing some down jumps when my knee started hurting again, so I went into the same doctor.
 He took another MRI and found that one of my knee bones had been bruised.
 Now here is the funny thing about it all: He had kept the old MRI and compared it to the new one.
 He asked and wondered if I had stopped running (though he knew better), as the cartilage looked exactly the same 15 years and 50 K miles later.

 So the answer is this.
 Take care of yourself and buy some great shoes that will help you maintain your joints (barefoot/forefoot running will not help unless that is YOUR natural style of running).
 Glucosamine/chondroitin supplements are a good thing and also will help you maintain healthy joints.
 Don’t overdo, and take rest periods.
 I traditionally take a couple of months off during the winter and don’t run, but might bike, or you can swim, too.
 The rest is out of our hands, but I say we owe it to ourselves if we want to run, it’s about quality of life.
 I am of the opinion that we should use our God-given talents to the fullest extent that we can, no matter in what field we choose.